maxandersen/hass-qli/README.md

 Thus this is not trying to displace hass-cli but rather be a new alternative.

 Not sure where it will go but at least I have a working cli for my own use now and I have a way to test Quarkus developer experience.

+The advantages of using Java is that its dependencies are much easier to manage and does not conflict with other Python dependencies.
+Meaning that even 5 years from now this code shuold be able to run without any issues - assuming HomeAssistant API is still the same.